bradenthorn/NEVALDReportGen/README.md

 ## Security Note

-**Never commit actual credentials to the repository.** Use the provided example file and configure your actual credentials locally.
+**Never commit actual credentials to the repository.** Use the provided example files and configure your actual credentials locally.

+## Configuration

+The project uses a centralized configuration system:

+- `config.py` - Central configuration file with all settings
+- `.env` - Environment variables for credentials (not committed to Git)
+- `env.example` - Template for environment variables
+- `gcp_credentials.json.example` - Template for GCP credentials

 ## Contributing